Finding her voice. Finding her joy…

 Vintage Soul and Modern Style

-Check out Falls’ reinterpretations of Irma Thomas’ “Old Records” and Fleetwood Mac’s “Dreams,” both available on the upcoming album “Vintage Soul”.
+Check out Falls’ reinterpretations of Irma Thomas’ “Old Records” and Fleetwood Mac’s “Dreams,” both available on the album Homecoming.
 You know what they say about imitation and flattery…

 This woman is a sucker for a love song.
 As a child of the 1970s and 80s, she grew up with plenty of favorites.
 Gwen asked Falls which songs she just couldn’t do without.
-Here are her a few.
+Here are a few:

 – Teena Marie “Aladdin’s Lamp”